Skip to content

 Executive Committee

-SPER’s Executive Committee is comprised of eight officers and includes a President, a President-Elect, an Immediate Past-President, a Secretary, a Treasurer, and four Members-at-Large, a Trainee Representative, and an International Representative.
+SPER’s Executive Committee is comprised of elected officers and includes a President, a President-Elect, an Immediate Past-President, a Secretary, a Treasurer, and four Members-at-Large, a Trainee Representative, and an International Representative.
 The President of the Society shall be the Chairperson of the Executive Committee.
 All officers of the Society must be members and are elected by majority vote of the members voting by mail or e-mail ballot.

 Past President